 So, depending on the type of debt and your personal circumstances, you may be able to access your super early due to severe financial hardship in order to pay debt(s).
-It could be a good idea to check your super fund is performing, so that if you do ever need to take a chunk out of your super benefit it has the best chance of bouncing back in time before you retire.
+It could be a good idea to check your super fund is performing, so that if you do ever need to take money out of your super account it has the best chance of bouncing back in time before you retire.

 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.

 To view the past performance of all super funds, rated by Canstar, use our comparison tool: